Local repulsion between zeros and critical points of the Gaussian Entire Function: Introduction and results

 Hence, those critical points of $S$ which are not local minima are exactly the critical points of $G$ (that is, the zeros of $F$), while the zeros of $S$ are of course the zeros of $G$.\footnote{To be precise, the assertion holds after excluding the zero probability event that $G$ and $F$ have common zeros.} In addition, the index of a critical point of $G$ is given by the signature of the Hessian matrix of $S$ and thus classifies the kind of critical point that $S$ has (local maxima or saddle point), see \cite[Section 3.1]{MR2104882}, \cite[Section 9.2]{hkr22}, \cite[Section 9.2]{fhkr24}.
 In summary, the statistics \eqref{eq_stats} also count the zeros and critical points of $S$ on a small disk of radius $\rho$:

 This suggests a partial analogy between our result and the statistics of the critical points of a \emph{stationary Gaussian} function $f:\mathbb{R}^2 \to \mathbb{R}$, which are the zeros of the \emph{stationary Gaussian} field $\nabla f:\mathbb{R}^2 \to \mathbb{R}^2$.
 In this context, \cite{ladgham2023local} shows that the correlation of local extrema of $f$ (maxima or minima) on a small disk of radius $\rho$ has order $\rho^7$, that of saddle points has order $\rho^7 \log(1/\rho)$, while extrema and saddle points repel each other weakly, with correlations $\sim r\rho^4$ for some $0<r<1$.
-There is no obvious analogue of \eqref{eq_zcp} and \eqref{eq_zcm} for $f$, though repulsion of order (at least) $\rho^{12}$ was shown for isotropic planar Gaussian waves \cite{MR3947635}.
+There is no obvious analogue of \eqref{eq_zcp} and \eqref{eq_zcm} for a general stationary Gaussian field $f$, but a partial analogy is possible with certain isotropic planar Gaussian waves.
+Indeed, in that context, \cite{MR3947635} shows repulsion of order (at least) $\rho^{12}$ between local maxima and minima and leaves open the problem of determining the exact repulsion order, which in our case is shown to be $\rho^{20}$.
 Further analogies between the zeros and critical points of $S$ and $f$ seem unclear, as the zeros of $f$ form curves while those of $S$ are discrete, and $S$ is non-negative while $f$ is real-valued.